 What is HACCP Certification?

 HACCP stands for Hazard Analysis Critical Control Points.
 A HACCP plan is all about food safety and the regulation thereof.
-HACCP certification is a way of ensuring that entities that supply food to the public are providing safe and healthy food for consumption.
+HACCP certification ensures that entities that supply food to the public are providing safe and healthy food for consumption.

 Further, it considers potential physical, chemical, and biological hazards to consumers.
 This system has been developed to identify and control food contamination issues before they become real health hazards.

-Getting this certification means a trained internal auditor or an external auditor will assess an establishment’s food safety management systems.
-An auditor will certify they are in compliance with industry HACCP plan standards or recognize if they are not.
+This certification means a trained internal or external auditor will assess an establishment’s food safety management systems.
+An auditor will certify they comply with industry HACCP plan standards or recognize if they are not.

 Although not mandatory for most industries, HACCP is required for manufacturers and processors of meat, fish, poultry, and juice products.
-Although not required, any food business can benefit from the food safety guidelines for a plan put out by the FDA or the USDA.
-A HACCP plan can benefit all food establishments, processors, etc. Of course, they must still comply with local authority health and safety requirements.
+Although not required, any food business can benefit from the food safety guidelines for a plan by the FDA or the USDA.
+A HACCP plan can help all food establishments, processors, etc. Of course, they must still comply with local authority health and safety requirements.

-There are two main certification bodies in the USA that undertake inspection and audit processes.
+There are two central certification bodies in the USA that undertake inspection and audit processes.
 The first one is the Food Safety and Inspection Service (FSIS).
 This body runs a voluntary HACCP program.
-Their system lets plants be HACCP certified by their own in-house inspectors of meat.
+Their system lets plants be HACCP certified by their in-house inspectors of meat.

 Regarding certification cost, there is typically no extra charge for this inspection service due to its being done by in-house personnel.
 However, establishment owners still need to settle regulatory fees with FSIS.

-The second certification regulatory body is the US Department of Agriculture (USDA).
+The US Department of Agriculture (USDA) is the second certification regulatory body.
 They typically bring in an external inspector to do a compliance audit.
-This entity charges around $2000 a day for a HACCP audit, although they do not charge an HACCP certification cost.
+This entity charges around $2000 a day for a HACCP audit, although they do not charge a HACCP certification cost.

-Food safety is an essential aspect of any company selling consumables to the public.
-A company needs to comply with FDA federal regulations as a matter of course and develop a food safety plan or a food safety management system.
-This includes in-house practices, as well as complying with external industry regulatory standards.
+Food safety is essential to any company selling consumables to the public.
+A company needs to comply with FDA federal regulations and develop a food safety plan or a food safety management system.
+This includes in-house practices and complying with external industry regulatory standards.

 Food Safety Plans

-Having food safety plans in place is essential for industry best practices and consumer protection.
-While an HACCP plan may require some effort to develop and extra everyday costs, having a stringent plan in place is worth it to avoid the hassles and expenses that come with non-compliance.
+Food safety plans are essential for industry best practices and consumer protection.
+While a HACCP plan may require some effort to develop and extra everyday costs, having a stringent plan in place is worth it to avoid the hassles and expenses of non-compliance.
 There are guidelines available that can help you write your own HACCP plan.

-If auditors are not happy with food safety levels when they come to do inspections, you can be shut down for weeks.
-This means a loss of income while still needing to cover staff salaries, rent, utilities, and other related cost factors in the meantime.
+If auditors are unhappy with food safety levels when they come to inspect, you can be shut down for weeks.
+This means a loss of income while still needing to cover staff salaries, rent, utilities, and other related cost factors.
 You may even need to shut down permanently.

 In short, investing in good HACCP practices and certification can make the difference between losing your business or developing a thriving enterprise.